JordanRL/Fermat/docs/arithmetic/index.md

 echo $five->doubleFactorial(); // Prints: "15"
 ```

-### ln(int $precision = 10, $round = true): self
+### ln(int $scale = 10, $round = true): self

-This takes the natural log of the current Value, accurate to $precision decimal places.
+This takes the natural log of the current Value, accurate to $scale decimal places.

 If the $round argument is `true` the last digit will be rounded; if the $round argument is `false` the last digit will be truncated.
-It is important to note that the last digit (prior to rounding) is guaranteed to be accurate, so rounding will actually reduce the precision, in effect, by one.
-However, it will capture some of the behavior *after* the precision limit.
+It is important to note that the last digit (prior to rounding) is guaranteed to be accurate, so rounding will actually reduce the scale, in effect, by one.
+However, it will capture some of the behavior *after* the scale limit.

 ```php
 <?php